 A vegan diet includes only plant foods—fruits, vegetables, beans, grains, nuts, and seeds.
 People who follow a vegan diet don't eat any animal foods, including dairy, eggs, and honey.

 About 3% of Americans follow a vegan diet.
 Their reasons for eating this way vary.
-Some vegans do it to improve their health.
-A plant-based diet could lower the risk for certain diseases.
+Some vegans do it to improve their health, as research shows that a plant-based diet could lower the risk of certain diseases.
 Others stay away from meat because they don't want to harm animals or because they want to protect the environment.